How to Prepare for ATMA Exam 2026 Analytical Reasoning Section

 ATMA 2026 Analytical Reasoning section is moderately tough.
 It aims to assess aptitude of candidates and their ability to interpret data, make decisions and solve complex problems.
 Among three sections of ATMA question paper 2026, Analytical Reasoning is often considered most difficult one.
 Analytical Reasoning section is divided into two parts, and each part carries 30 multiple choice questions.

-ATMA 2026 is scheduled to be conducted on February 22, 2026, in CBT test format.
+ATMA 2026 will be conducted on July 12, 2026, in CBT test format.
 The duration will be 180 minutes or 3 hours.
 Since ATMA exam is time based, students should carefully prepare and attempt the question paper, keeping in mind the time limit.
 Read the article below to know how to prepare for ATMA exam 2026 Analytical Reasoning section, including high weightage topics, pattern, topper preparation tips, etc.

 Table of contents